It's the largest and heaviest breed of setter.

 An AAFCO-compliant food, you’ll find ingredients full of Angus beef, with joint-sustaining glucosamine and chondroitin.
 There’s also taurine, great for eye health, fiber from healthy grains, and probiotics to ease digestion.

-Canidae Pure Limited Ingredient dog food is available on amazon.
+Canidae Pure Limited Ingredient dog food is available on Chewy and Amazon.

 Gordon Setter Maintenance And Grooming